Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Appendix

-In the following, we present the distribution of activity durations per ranking strategy in Figure~\ref{fig:ad_control} and in Figure~\ref{fig:ad_personalization}.
+\begingroup In the following, we present the distribution of activity durations per ranking strategy in Figure~\ref{fig:ad_control} and in Figure~\ref{fig:ad_personalization}.
 As illustrated in Figure~\ref{fig:ad}, the distribution of activity durations per user activity level is presented.
-In Figure~\ref{fig:subfig_ARP} and Figure~\ref{fig:subfig_ACP}, the visualizations for the ARP and ACP metrics per user activity level are shown, indicating clear differences for all activity levels. \\
+In Figures~\ref{fig:subfig_ARP} and~\ref{fig:subfig_ACP}, the visualizations for the ARP and ACP metrics per user activity level are shown, indicating clear differences for all activity levels.
+To provide a clearer understanding of the daily click coverage metric, we present the probability density functions for both groups in Figure~\ref{fig:pdf_click_coverage_kde} and depict the longitudinal trajectory of this metric in Figure~\ref{fig:pdf_click_coverage_lineplot}.

 \endgroup